Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: Background and Related Work

 \subsection{Cyclic Client Participation}

-Cyclic client participation has been explored as a solution to enhance FL performance.
-By grouping clients and having them participate sequentially, these methods have been shown to achieve faster asymptotic convergence rates compared to vanilla FedAvg \cite{cho23, crawshaw24}.
+Cyclic client participation has been explored as a solution to enhance \ac{fl} performance.
+Grouping and having clients participate sequentially achieve faster asymptotic convergence rates compared to vanilla FedAvg~\cite{cho23, crawshaw24}.
 Selecting clients based on participation frequency can accelerate convergence at a rate of $\mathcal{O}(1/VT)$, where $V$ is a constant determined by data heterogeneity and partial client participation, and $T$ is the number of communication rounds~\cite{zhu23}.

-Beyond convergence speed, cyclic participation offers additional benefits.
-It can alleviate the impact of data heterogeneity by clustering users based on distribution standards~\cite{sattler21, kim21, li22, ghosh22:ifca}.
-In this paper, we emphasize that clustering FL users can also reduce communication overhead by aggregating updates within clusters, providing subsequent groups with additional time for local training preparation, which is particularly beneficial in heterogeneous networks~\cite{huang24}.
-The primary objective of our proposed cyclic participation scheme is to leverage these benefits by reducing performance fluctuations through controlled participant numbers per communication round, while simultaneously reducing energy consumption by avoiding redundant computations in a battery-constrained environment.
+Beyond convergence speed, cyclic participation can alleviate the impact of data heterogeneity by clustering users based on distribution standards~\cite{sattler21, kim21, li22, ghosh22:ifca}.
+This clustering-based line of work remains active: recent studies pair cluster formation with convergence analysis and resource optimization~\cite{xu24:iotj}, with participation-aware client selection~\cite{huang24}, and with robustness to distributional shift across clients~\cite{chen24:fedccfa}.

+In this work, we emphasize that grouping users in cyclic participation provides two complementary benefits for energy-harvesting devices: (1) aggregating updates within groups can stabilize the number of active participants per communication round, and (2) partitioning the user pool across groups allows subsequent groups to recharge while others train.
+Our proposed scheme leverages these benefits to reduce performance fluctuations through a controlled number of participants per round, while cutting energy consumption by avoiding redundant computation in a battery-constrained environment.